gilde-der-nacht/website/websites/luzerner-rollenspieltage/content/_index.de.md

 Auch wenn es die Aufgabe des Spielleiters ist, die Charaktere im Spiel regelmässig herauszufordern, geht es nicht ums Gewinnen – das kooperative Geschichteerzählen ist im Fokus und gewonnen haben alle, die etwas zur Story beigetragen haben.

 Wenn du gerne mehr wissen möchtest, darfst du dich ungeniert bei uns melden.

+EN

+A role-playing game, as played at our event, is often referred to as a tabletop role-playing game (because you play at a table) or a pen-and-paper role-playing game (because pens and paper are almost always involved).

+Imagine a group of 3-5 people telling a story together.
+It compares well with improvisational theatre, with the addition of game rules and dice that may propel the story in an unforeseen direction.</p><p>In a classic role-playing game, one person at the table takes the role of the game master.
+The remaining players each take the role of a fictional character, while the game master takes care of the world where your story unfolds and the other characters that appear (so called non-player-characters).

+Although it is the task of the game master to regularly challenge the characters, it's not about winning - cooperative storytelling is the focus and as long as you contribute something to the story you will feel like a winner.

+If you would like to know more, you are welcome to contact us.

 ## Code of Conduct